-Another challenging problem is stochastic behavior of such systems caused either by innate features of the systems or by noise related to the studied systems being open.
-Studies of quantum and temperature fluctuations, as well as quantum noise, dephasing and dissipation are of key importance, since these phenomena are closely related to the performance and the reliability of both artificially created nano-devices and "nano-engines" as well as natural "engines", as are for example molecular motors and processes in cells in general.
+Another challenging problem is stochastic behavior of considered systems caused either by their innate features of the systems or by noise related to the studied systems being open.
+Studies of temperature and quantum fluctuations, as well as quantum noise, dephasing and dissipation are of key importance, since these phenomena are closely related to the performance and the reliability of both artificially created nano-devices and "nano-engines" as well as natural "engines", as are for example molecular motors and processes in cells in general.
 Behavior of molecular motors is associated with more general considerations related to thermodynamics and the use of various mesoscopic structures.
 Among the central themes of classical thermodynamics are the concepts of "temperature", "system", "reservoir", and "engine".
 Due to quantum features of mesoscopic systems, it is necessary to deal with quantum thermodynamics to discuss possible quantum pumps, heat engines or refrigerators based on features of mesoscopic (molecular) systems.
 The task of quantum thermodynamics is to provide a good "phenomenological" frame for the "macroscopic" description of open mesoscopic systems coming from more detailed studies of non-equilibrium quantum statistical physics of open systems and the foundations of quantum mechanics.

 In general, the above problems arise in dissipation, dephasing and decoherence processes, and, on a very basic level, the foundations of quantum mechanics and related theories of quantum measurement.
 A better knowledge and insight into the foundations of quantum physics is essential for a proper formulation of the fundamental laws of physics.
 It is also essential for developing a suitable description of small quantum systems and their applications.
 This applies particularly to studies of light-matter interactions, cold atoms and molecules, quantum optics and physics of quantum information and computing, where questions of quantum interference, entanglement and decoherence processes, together with knowledge of time scales governing the dynamics of the studied systems, are essential and mutually beneficial.
-Various quantum (two states) systems are nowadays intensively studied in a hope that their parameters and related dynamics will be suitable for quantum computers.
+Various quantum (twostate) systems are nowadays intensively studied in the hope that their parameters and related dynamics will be suitable for quantum computers.

-Many of the above mentioned problems are also important for cosmology, gravitation and astrophysics, for the reason that these areas of investigation are strongly related to non-equilibrium statistical physics, many body physics, foundations of quantum physics, physics of quantum measurement, macroscopic quantum phenomena and also, mainly due to measurement methods used for observation and detection, to quantum optics, condensed matter physics, and physics of mesoscopic systems.
+Many of the above-mentioned problems are also important for cosmology, gravitation and astrophysics, for the reason that these areas of investigation are strongly related to non-equilibrium statistical physics, many body physics, foundations of quantum physics, physics of quantum measurement, physics of the quantum vacuum, macroscopic quantum phenomena and also, mainly due to measurement methods used for observation and detection, to quantum optics, condensed matter physics, and physics of mesoscopic systems.
+In addition, the methods developed within these fields can help us in better understanding of fundamental constants.
+These methods have also enabled the recent advances of various tests of quantum gravity (including e.g. quantum equivalence principle) and are therefore important for our better understanding of the Universe.

-Both theoretical and experimental experiences from such seemingly different, but in fact strongly correlated, fields as condensed matter physics, quantum optics, plasma physics, nuclear physics, physics of quantum information and computing, chemistry, biophysics and astrophysics, will be discussed during the conference program.
+In summary, further experimental as well as theoretical studies of short to long time dynamics (via transport as well as optical properties) and the influence of initial and boundary conditions are needed.
+To understand better dynamics as well as equilibrium properties of classical and quantum systems, both theoretical and experimental experiences from such seemingly different, but in fact strongly correlated, fields as condensed matter physics, quantum optics, plasma physics, nuclear physics, physics of quantum information and computing, chemistry, biophysics and astrophysics, will be discussed during the conference program.